thulubbs23-cpu/MIS-311/README.md

 The descriptive statistics show that the **mean monthly income** is **4264.53**, while the median is **4270.40**.
 Since the mean and median are very close, this suggests the income distribution is **relatively balanced** and not heavily skewed.
 However, the **standard deviation** is high **(2124.11)**, indicating that monthly income levels vary substantially across different countries and years.
 The income values range widely from **a minimum of 534.74** to a **maximum of 7976.56**, highlighting significant economic differences among the observations.
 ## Cost of living ##
 The descriptive statistics show that the **mean cost of living** is **3703.59**, while the median is **3649.03**, indicating a **relatively balanced distribution** without strong skewness.
 However, the standard deviation is high **(1983.30)**, suggesting that living expenses vary considerably across different countries and regions.
 The cost of living ranges from a **minimum of 464.49** to a **maximum of 6981.02**, highlighting substantial differences in living standards and economic conditions worldwide.

+ Overall, both income and cost of living show relatively balanced distributions but high variability, suggesting that affordability differences are likely to appear across regions and countries.

 ## Key Insights
 **Insight 1:**